Man sitting on a lounge cuddling a white dog banner image

 • How much time can you devote to caring for your pet for exercise, grooming, obedience, and play?

-• Who will look after your pet when you're away?
+• Who will look after your pet when you are away?

-• What hours do you work, what will you do with your pet while you are at work?
+• What hours do you work and what will you do with your pet while you are at work?

-• Are you prepared to confine your pet inside at night (to stop cats from wandering and killing wildlife, to stop dogs from roaming)?
+• Are you prepared to confine your cat or dog inside at night (to stop cats from wandering and killing wildlife or to stop dogs from roaming)?

-• Can you afford registration, vaccination, general health care, vet bills, food, grooming, de-sexing, obedience training, boarding?
+• Can you afford the cost of registration, vaccination, general health care, vet bills, food, grooming, de-sexing, obedience training and boarding?

 Kittens and puppies

-If you are thinking about getting a puppy or a kitten, can you:
+If you are thinking about getting a kitten or puppy, can you:

 • provide daytime care and meals at regular intervals until it is six months old?